dennisXZX/reading-list/README.md

 ## History

 ## Science
+1. Yes!
+50 Scientifically Proven Ways to Be Persuasive, 2009

 ## Technology
-1. Zero to One: Notes on Startups, or How to Build the Future, by Peter Thiel
+1. Zero to One: Notes on Startups, or How to Build the Future, 2014

 ## Misc.